Philio/GoMySQL/README.markdown

 MySQL.Query(sql string)

-Perform an SQL query
+Perform an SQL query, as of 0.1.1 supports multiple statements.
 Returns a MySQLResult object on success or nil on failure, data contained within result object varies depending on query type.
+If query contains multiple statements then the first result set is returned.

 Example: